13 Types of Sales Enablement Content Your Team Needs

 Here’s a high-level overview of how to set up your sales enablement strategy:

-- Pick specific goals and KPIs (number of calls made, conversions, revenue goals, etc.)
+• Pick specific goals and KPIs (number of calls made, conversions, revenue goals, etc.)

-- Establish a sales enablement team to train your reps on the use and importance of enablement materials
+• Establish a sales enablement team to train your reps on the use and importance of enablement materials

-- Track conversions and customers in a centralized place like a customer relationship management (CRM) tool
+• Track conversions and customers in a centralized place like a customer relationship management (CRM) tool

-- Give your team the right sales enablement tools to do their best work (data tracking software, CRMs, LMSs, prospecting tools, etc.)
+• Give your team the right sales enablement tools to do their best work (data tracking software, CRMs, LMSs, prospecting tools, etc.)

-- Make your sales enablement materials accessible to your whole team
+• Make your sales enablement materials accessible to your whole team

-- Train your sales reps to use the tools or software you’ve given them to track and complete conversions
+• Train your sales reps to use the tools or software you’ve given them to track and complete conversions

-- Follow up with team members regularly to offer support and learn what works for them
+• Follow up with team members regularly to offer support and learn what works for them

-- Analyze the conversion data to understand which sales enablement materials work and adapt as needed
+• Analyze the conversion data to understand which sales enablement materials work and adapt as needed

 With the right content, tools, and a clear strategy, you can refine your enablement resources and generate more revenue through a targeted approach to your customer’s pain points.

-Sales enablement content you need to empower your sales team
+Sales enablement content to maximize deals

 The truth is sales enablement materials are not one size fits all for every company or sales professional.
 Various enablement tools serve different purposes, so you’ll want to get familiar with them so you can offer your team the most fitting resources for their work and customers.